 - Bleeding between periods, after sex or after menopause can be caused by changed in hormone levels, hormonal contraception or contraceptive devices such as the contraceptive pill or IUD, infection or injury.

-- Periods not starting
+- Periods not starting.

 - Periods stopping – causes include pregnancy, stress, weight loss, exercising too much and hormonal problems.

 - Irregular periods – it’s normal to have irregular periods, particularly for a few years after puberty and before menopause.
 Lifestyle issues such as weight loss or gain, exercise or stress can also cause irregular periods.
-Very irregular periods can be a sign of polycycstic ovary syndrome.
+Very irregular periods can be a sign of polycystic ovary syndrome.

-- Premenstrual syndrome: a range of symptoms many women experience in the days leading up to their period, including irritability, anxiety, difficulty concentrating, bloating, tiredness and weight gain.
+- Premenstrual syndrome: a range of symptoms many people experience in the days leading up to their period, including irritability, anxiety, difficulty concentrating, bloating, tiredness and weight gain.
 A more severe form of PMS is called premenstrual dysphoric disorder.

 You should see a doctor if you experience a change in your regular bleeding patters, including heavier bleeding, bleeding in between periods, bleeding during or after sex, increased abdominal pain or migraines.